 5. Class Room Cricket

-This form of cricket is played in the 5 minute break between two periods or whenever a teacher is late showing up for a class.
-Tennis or table tennis balls are used.
-Broken chair pieces, “imtahaani gatta” (writing boards) or cylindircal drawing sheet holders are used as bats.
+This form of cricket is played in the short 5 min interval between the study periods or whenever a teacher is late showing up for a class.
+Table tennis balls are used.
+Broken chair pieces, writing boards or cylindircal drawing sheet holders are used as bats.

 6. Living Room Cricket

 This type of cricket is played only when parents are not home.
 The wicket is usually made of sofa cushions.
 Fielders are usually placed on top of furniture due to lack of space.
 Sometimes to keep a batsman in check, a one-tip-out rule is implemented.
-This means a batsman is out even if a fielder catches the shot even after one bounce.
-The batting technique to survive here is to press ball towards the ground as if it is being burried under ground.
+This means a batsman is out if a fielder catches the shot even after one bounce.
+The batting technique to survive here is to press ball towards the ground as if you are burying it under ground.

 7. Curved Street Cricket

-Curved streets are very common in older localities of Pakistan.
-I’ve had honors of playing street cricket at Punjabi Club located in Kharadar, Karachi.
+Curved streets are very common in older localities.
+I’ve had honors of playing street cricket near Punjabi club in Kharadar, Karachi.
 The street pitch there is located at an inresection of 5 streets.
-The street straight ahead curves at angle of 60 degrees and then the cricket boundary is reached.
-The best way to score boundary (a 4 or a 6) here is to hit straight and then hope for a reflection at 60 degrees from a building wall.
-A direct hit to a building ahead and reflection of the ball at 60 degrees such that its first bounce on the ground happens outside the cricket boundary is still considered a sixer.
+The street straight ahead curves at an angle of 60 degrees and then the cricket boundary is reached.
+The best way to score boundary (a 4 or a 6) here is to hit straight and then hope for a reflection at 60 degrees from the building ahead of you.
 This type of rules only happen in kharadar.

-Curved Street cricket in Kharadar is played at night.
+Curved Street cricket in Kharadar is only played at night.
 During day time this place is so busy that a person born on one side of the road can never dream of crossing it to the other in his life time.
-In reality he just have to wait for the sunset though.
-But you got the message. old city localities are very busy during day time.

 8. Verandah Cricket